Key Things To Know

 Speak to Previous Nominees

-Each year, over 600 businesses are nominated in the Small Business BC Awards.
-Across the several month process, these businesses learn so much about the process, developing invaluable takeaways, experience and knowledge.
-Why not consider asking their advice?
+We’re celebrating our 20th anniversary this year, and in that time, we’ve had over 6,000 businesses take part in the process.
+If you know an entrepreneur that’s taken part, why not consider asking for their advice?
 They’ll be able to share some of the benefits of taking part, how to prepare to present to our judges, and how to approach your community to gather votes.

 Get Your Entry Proofread